sasa-git/obsidian-sasa-note/Phoenix/gen-context.md

 `docker compose run --rm web mix phx.gen.context Service AccountDailyStat account_daily_stats account_id:references:accounts year:integer month:integer day:integer scenario_created_count:integer loadtest_execution_count:inte
 ger loadtest_execution_time:integer`

-> The DietWeb.Service context currently has 73 functions and 11 files in its directory.
+> The SampleWeb.Service context currently has 73 functions and 11 files in its directory.
 >
 >   * It's OK to have multiple resources in the same context as long as they are closely related.
 But if a context grows too > large, consider breaking it apart
 >